hayes/pothos/docs/api/schema-builder.md

   to field definitions.
 See [`InputFieldBuilder`](input-field-builder.md) for more details.
 If `name` is a key of the `Input`

-  property in `TypeInfo`, shape will show type errors for any fields that do not match the types
+  property in `SchemaTypes`, shape will show type errors for any fields that do not match the types

-  provided in `TypeInfo`.
+  provided in `SchemaTypes`.

 ## `inputRef<T>(name)`

 Creates a Ref object represent an input object that has not been implemented.
-This can be useful for defining recursive input types, for building certain types of plugins, or when building a modular schema where you don't want to define all types in TypeInfo, or import the actual implementation of each input type you use.
+This can be useful for defining recursive input types, for building certain types of plugins, or when building a modular schema where you don't want to define all types in SchemaTypes, or import the actual implementation of each input type you use.

 - `name`: string, name of the type that this ref represents.
 Can be overwritten when implemented.
 - `T`: a type param to define the backing shape for the type that this ref represents